The goal: Reform America's broken immigration system

 Our immigration system is broken –workers are exploited and human dignity is ignored– and we all suffer as a result.
 Real and meaningful immigration reform cannot wait.

-When an alien resides with you in your land, you shall not oppress the alien.
-The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God. –Leviticus 19:33-34
+When a stranger resides with you in your land, you shall not oppress the stranger.
+The stranger who resides with you shall be to you as the citizen among you; you shall love the stranger as yourself, for you were strangers in the land of Egypt: I am the Lord your God. –Leviticus 19:33-34